marissazhong/cupcake-recipes/README.md

 Welcome to my cupcake recipes gem!
 In my spare time and for special occasions I enjoy baking, in particular cupcakes.
 There are endless variations to try and I find myself using a variety of recipes from different websites.
 Therefore, I built this gem to scrap recipes from several of my favorite food/baking blogs to consolidate recipes in one place.

+This gem will first ask you to choose which category of cupcake recipe you are interested in (vanilla, chocolate, or other).
+Then, you will be able to choose which recipe you would like to see.
+Happy baking!

 ## Installation

 Add this line to your application's Gemfile: